smok-serwis/smok-client/README.md

 ### v0.8

-* added `socket.timeout` to list of exceptions caught by API
+* patched raising exceptions from the API on staging environment

 ### v0.7